The mission of the DEO Veterans' Program is to promote and maximize the employment of Florida's

 Any workforce preparation, or delivery program or service that is directly funded, in whole or in part, by the Dept of Labor and includes the following:

-(A) Any such programs or services that uses technology to assist individuals to access workforce development programs (such as job and training opportunities, labor market information, career assessment tools, and related support services).(B) Any such program or service under the public employment system, One-Stop career centers, the Workforce Investment Act of 1998, a demonstration or other temporary program, and those programs implemented by States or local service providers based on Federal block grants administered by the Dept of Labor.
+(A) Any such programs or services that uses technology to assist individuals to access workforce development programs (such as job and training opportunities, labor market information, career assessment tools, and related support services).(B) Any such program or service under the public employment system, One-Stop career centers, the Workforce Innovation and Opportunity Act of 1998, a demonstration or other temporary program, and those programs implemented by States or local service providers based on Federal block grants administered by the Dept of Labor.

 (C) Any such program that is a workforce program targeted to specific groups.